-Meralgia paresthetica, also called Bernhardt-Roth syndrome, is a neurological condition that causes numbness, tingling, and sometimes pain in the outer thigh.
-It’s usually not serious.
+Meralgia paresthetica (Bernhardt-Roth syndrome) is a neurological condition causing numbness, tingling, and sometimes pain in the outer thigh.
+This results from nerve compression and is usually not serious.

 Meralgia paresthetica happens when a nerve, known as the lateral femoral cutaneous nerve, becomes compressed.
 Any of the following can trigger the condition:

 - standing or walking for long periods of time